AahanMehta21/high-protein-recipes/README.md

 ## [Link to Webpage](https://aahanmehta21.github.io/high-protein-recipes/)

-PS: It only works on desktop for now
+PS: It looks pretty only on desktop for now